-First found in County Mayo.
+First found in County Mayo (Irish: Maigh Eo) located on the West coast of the Republic of Ireland in the province of Connacht.
 King Niall, brother of Fiachra and descended from Daithi, was one of the last pagan Kings of Ireland.
 For centuries they were the leading sept of northern Ui Fiachrach.
 Their territory comprised the baronies of Erris and Tirawley in the county of Mayo and Tireagh in Sligo.
 They were the traditional Princes of Hy-Fiachra in Connaught.

 This web page shows only a small excerpt of our Doud research.
 Another 461 words(33 lines of text) covering the years 1354, 1579, 1813, 1891, 1579, 1579, 1656 and 1706 are included under the topic Early Doud History in all our PDF Extended History products.